FlyerBird/ih-project1-template/README.md

 - <code>player.js</code>: constructor for the player meatball.
 Methods: moveRight(), moveLeft() and jump()
 - <code>game.js</code>: contains all the elements for the game to work.
 Methods: start(), \_update()
 - <code>scripts.js</code>: contains all the DOM manipulation code to start the game
+- <code>assets.js</code>: contains all the birds and player's images
+- <code>sound.js</code>: contains the sound function for the sounds effects
 ## Useful links